 While working as a programmer for a bank in 1994, Georgopoulos produced a website, with the goal of learning HTML.
 He chose this forum to express his views on one of his favorite topics: professional football (the NFL).

 Fantasy Sports Journalism career

 Georgopoulos’ website received enough hits to encourage Georgopoulos to regularly update his commentary, as well as recruit former owners in his college roto leagues to provide additional content.
-By 1996, Gridiron Grumblings was born, one of the first independent sites of sports commentary.
+As a result, Gridiron Grumblings was born in 1996, one of the first independent sites of sports commentary.

 The site received several industry awards, including Netscape’s “Cool Site of the Month” and “Cool Site of the Day“, a ‘Top Site’ recognition by Yahoo!
 Magazine, as well as a recommended site of FHM Magazine.

 In 1998 Georgopoulos designed the “Fantasy Forecast Rating System” to enable the absolute valuation of players across positions.
 Following its success, the concept was applied to all the other major fantasy sports: baseball, basketball and hockey.As a result, applications of his techniques were picked up by SportsIllustrated.com, which ran Georgopoulos’ content.

 As early as 1996, Georgopoulos was producing one-hour internet audio broadcasts– one of the forerunners to today’s podcasts.
 Dubbed “WGRD Radio”, there were 117 episodes recorded through September 11, 2001.
 His first-person account of the 9/11 attacks on the World Trade Center marked the final broadcast of WGRD Radio.
 In 2004, WGRD Radio was reincarnated as Gridiron Grumblings Live!, a two-hour live broadcast covering fantasy football and topical events.